 - Further, you have to comply with various other conditions.

-What are the requirements to start your company in India?
+What are the Requirements to complete the Company registration process in India?

-To register your company in India, you need to be aware of the following requirements:
+To register a company in India, you need to be aware of the following requirements:

 Check the availability of your company name